TV Tropes Needs Your Help

 - The Golden Age Green Lantern was vulnerable to wood, and fought the plant-matter swamp zombie Solomon Grundy, who was immune to his ring.
 The Silver Age version's weakness to yellow was countered by Sinestro and his yellow power ring, and, more directly, Goldface.
 Now that the rings' weakness is fear, we have the embodiment of fear, Parallax.
 Green Arrow also once fought Green Lanterns by painting himself yellow.

 - This trope is the basis of original Venom Eddie Brock's new identity Anti-Venom, whose primary power is to destroy the Venom symbiote.
 However, Brock also has more general "purification" powers that remove any foreign or artificial enhancements from others.
-In essence, he's a Man of Kryptonite for everyone.
+In essence, he's a Man of Kryptonite for everyone who doesn't have just an armor or an explicitly genetic basis to their abilities.

 - Nemesis Kid, a Legion of Super-Heroes villain, consciously adapts whatever power he needed to defeat a single foe.
 If he guesses wrong, he's screwed.
 He ended up having his neck snapped by a vengeful Queen Projectra; he adapted immunity to her illusion powers, but she used the martial arts training her husband (the aptly named Karate Kid) had given her over the course of their marriage to kill him with her bare hands.